Portman Square: Context and development

 It was built between 1765 and 1784 on land belonging to Henry William Portman.

 An infantry barracks, Portman Square Barracks, was built between Portman and Orchard Streets; it was demolished in about 1860.

 At the east end of the garden, thus marking one end of Baker Street and of Orchard Street (a short link to Oxford Street) is the Hamilton Memorial Drinking fountain.
 This was provided by Mariana Augusta, under the auspices of the Metropolitan Drinking Fountain and Cattle Trough Association, in honour of her late husband Sir John James Hamilton, 2nd Baronet, briefly MP for Sudbury.
 The fountain is statutorily protected and recognised in the mainstream, initial category (Grade II).

 Notable residents

 Its houses were in its first century let or rented in toto by Alexander Hamilton, 10th Duke of Hamilton, Sir Brook Bridges, 3rd Baronet, Henry Pelham-Clinton, 4th Duke of Newcastle-under-Lyne, George Keppel, 6th Earl of Albemarle, Sir Charles Asgill, 1st Baronet, and William Henry Percy.
-Alexander Duff, 1st Duke of Fife, maintained his London home at No. 15.
+Alexander Duff, 1st Duke of Fife, leased No. 15 in the weeks prior to his marriage to Louise, Princess Royal; Princess Louise resided at No. 15 from 1889 until her death in 1931.